-- Completely, and rapidly loads complex clinical knowledge into expert minds.
-It gives us not only the ability to transmit knowledge, but the ability to measure how well we transmitted it and how well it stuck. - Brent James, MD Clinical Professor at the Clinical Excellence Research Center at Stanford University
+- "Amplifire is a tool that more accurately, completely, and rapidly loads complex clinical knowledge into expert minds.
+It gives us not only the ability to transmit knowledge, but the ability to measure how well we transmitted it and how well it stuck." - Brent James, MD Clinical Professor at the Clinical Excellence Research Center at Stanford University